 What Are the Qualities of a Good Employee?

-Every recruiter looks for certain traits or qualities in potential candidates.
+Every recruiter looks for certain employee qualities in potential candidates.
 Below, we’ve rounded up several key characteristics of a good employee that interest employers.

-Strong communication skills are one of the most desirable traits in an employee.
+Strong communication skills are one of the most desirable traits of a reliable employee.
 This quality is an integral part of working with a team.
 You must be able to communicate in a lucid manner, whether in speaking or writing.

 Some excellent communication skills include: